replikativ/datahike-frontend/README.md

 # Current status
 - Transacting works only when you are on the :eavt Datoms view.
-(I.e. when on the view showing each entity on a specific row, transactions do not work yet.)
+(I.e. on the view appearing after a query and showing each entity on a specific row, transactions do not work yet.)

 - Only query_pull type queries work.
 - Queries seem to have issues when the 'where' expression has multiple clauses.